What Happened to Office Online?

 Figure 1: Microsoft's post about discontinuing the Clip Art options

 Microsoft explains that the option to insert images within Office applications is still accessible through Bing Image Search.
 And to be fair, Bing Image Search inside Office does allow you to search pictures that have Creative Commons license applied (we talk more about Creative Commons later on this page).
-This means that whenever you insert any sort of picture using Bing, an attribution to the image is automatically added.
+When you insert any picture using Bing within PowerPoint or another Microsoft Office program, an attribution to the image is automatically added.

 However, Microsoft's explanation is too simplistic.
 The content available on Office.com cannot be compared at all with what you can find using Bing Image Search.
 The question then is, so what should you do when Office Clip Art goes offline?
 Here are some possible answers, alternatives, and workarounds: